rhkarls/rhkarls.github.io/projects.md

 [sondera on pypi](https://pypi.org/project/sondera/)

 sondera is a python package providing clients for accessing Swedish hydrology and meteorology related open data.
-Currently supports SMHI metobs and hydroobs APIs for meteorological and hydrological observations, and basic support for SGU groundwater levels.
+Currently supports SMHI metobs and hydroobs API for meteorological and hydrological observations, and basic support for SGU groundwater levels.

 sondera is currently at a very early stage.
 ## gohbv